mangadventure/MangAdventure/README.md

 ## Configuration

-You can configure the site via the admin panel
+You can configure the site via the admin panel.

-If you want to overwrite the styling of the site, you can write some SCSS (or regular CSS) in the `static/extra/styles.scss` file.
+To override the styling of the site, you can write some SCSS (or regular CSS) in the `static/extra/styles.scss` file.

 ## Development

-To debug the server set the environment variable `MANGADV_DEBUG` to `true`. **Don't do this in production.**
+To debug the app set the environment variable `MANGADV_DEBUG` to `true`. **Don't do this in production.**

-You shouldn't use the production server during development.
 You can use Django's `runserver` command to run a development server on `127.0.0.1:8000` (or any other address you specify).
+You shouldn't use the development server during production.

 ## Credits